ShieldOrder/proposal-disclosure-schema/README.md

 This repository is a process artifact.
 Its value should be judged by whether it improves proposal clarity in practice.

+Related Work

+The [Process Layer Doctrine](https://github.com/ShieldOrder/process-layer-doctrine) defines execution hygiene for governance and funding systems.

+Together:
+- PLD defines how evaluation and execution processes are made legible
+- PDS defines what applicants may disclose to reduce ambiguity voluntarily

 License